rawiriblundell/wiki.bash-hackers.org/commands/builtin/printf.md

 The `-v` Option can't assign directly to array indexes in Bash versions older than Bash 4.1.

-\<note warning\> In versions newer than 4.1, one must be careful when performing expansions into the first non-option argument of printf as this opens up the possibility of an easy code injection vulnerability.
+| :warning:  In versions newer than 4.1, one must be careful when
+performing expansions into the first non-option argument of printf as this opens up the possibility of an easy code injection vulnerability.